PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 mapping exists and data carries the effects caused by the corresponding experiment.
-Such an existence claim is conventionally verified with a classical methodology of null-hypothesis (H0) significance testing (NHST), whenever the achievement of generalization performance with "statistically significant" excursion away from the "chance-level" is taken as the proof that data carries effects of interest.
+Such an existence claim is conventionally verified with a classical methodology of null-hypothesis (H0) significance testing (NHST), whenever the achievement of generalization performance with *statistically significant* excursion away from the *chance-level* is taken as the proof that data carries effects of interest.

 The main conceptual problem with NHST is a widespread belief that having observed